 Divi is great, no wonder it's one of the best-selling WordPress themes of all time!

 Avada in Action: The Fusion Builder

 Similarly to its competitor, this template also lets you create a website from scratch.
-However, it also gives you cool website demos (you’ll find over 20 of them) that are highly flexible, so you can still get a unique-looking website if you go for that option.
+However, it also gives you cool website demos (you’ll find over 90 of them) that are highly flexible, so you can still get a unique-looking website if you go for that option.
 The demos include Product Page, Photography, Travel, Architecture, Lifestyle, and more.
 You can tweak any aspect of the site.
-If you’re not the master of code, this template won’t give you troubles for that.

 The Fusion Builder is a drag-and-drop tool that lets you create a website from scratch.
 It comes with a great choice of pre-built templates, which you can edit as you like.

 You can adjust every page with additional settings related to the background, sidebars, footer, sliders, title bar, and more.
 The good news is that this template makes website monetizing easy - you can simply use the Ads widget to bring ad banners to your site.

 Avada vs Divi - Ease of Use: How Quickly Can You Create a Website?

 When it comes to speaking about Divi vs Avada, ease of use is the biggest advantage of multi-purpose templates.
 Both templates let you create a website based on layouts or page templates.
 The learning curve to both of them is gentle.
 However, they are not just "skins" and require getting used to.

 It’s serious software we’re talking about.
 If you want to get the full advantages of both these products, you’ll need to play around.
 To build up expertise, some of our designers have to spend a good few hours playing our with pet projects.